Key dates — Community Grants Program 2023–2024

 - Inability of the organisation to access other funding to deliver the project (10%).

 - The extent to which the budget is balanced, realistic and reflects the delivery of the project (10%).

 Acceptance of your grant

-If your application is successful, you will be required to sign a document accepting the grant and conditions of funding prior to the release of funds.
+If your application is successful, you will be required to accept the grant and conditions of funding prior to the release of funds.

-- Applicants must submit a completed application form and all documents requested in order for their application to be assessed.
+- Applicants must submit a completed application form and all required documents in order for their application to be assessed.